drupal-deconstructed/drupal-7-deconstructed/04-database.md

 You may (or may not) remember that that global variable was created in the `DRUPAL_BOOTSTRAP_CONFIGURATION` phase of the bootstrap process, courtesy of the [`drupal_settings_initialize`](https://api.drupal.org/api/drupal/includes%21bootstrap.inc/function/drupal_settings_initialize/7) function.

-Anyways, the end result if that, back in the `Database::openConnection()` function, we have a fully populated `$databaseInfo` variable, and we pass that into the constructor for the driver class we're using.
+Anyways, as a result of the `Database::openConnection()` function, we have a fully populated `$databaseInfo` variable, and we pass that into the constructor for the driver class we're using.

 ```php
 if (!$driver = self::$databaseInfo[$key][$target]['driver']) {